 Joining us for today’s show is Mary Clark, a Chief Marketing Officer who knows a thing or two about building brand preference.
 Today’s topic is focused on content marketing.
-Mary and I leveraged the SBI annual to guide our conversation, flip to the Content Strategy and Planning phase starting on page 190.
+Mary and I leveraged SBI’s How to Make Your Number in 2018 to guide our conversation, flip to the Content Strategy and Planning phase.
 This show is a must listen podcast for B2B marketers trying to increase conversion of early stage buyer interest.

 Our guest today is Mary Clark, the Chief Marketing Officer and Chief of Staff of wireless technology enabler, Syniverse.
 The leading global transaction processor, Syniverse enables seamless mobile communications across disparate networks, devices and applications.
 Mary demonstrates how to earn brand preference by satisfying the information needs of your target customers and prospects.